Expert Opinion, Advice Mixed On

 However, it is fairly obvious that this was an “after the fact” fiduciary analysis prepared by Mr. Allstadt after my article was published and was not prepared before the board acted.
 Obviously, if there is a written legal analysis and objective Investment Memorandum that the board reviewed before it acted, I am sure the public would be interested to see it.

 Mr. Allstadt also correctly notes that this divestment relates to a relatively small portion of the retirement fund.
 However, social divestment is a slippery slope and, without strict fiduciary guidelines in place, the personal causes of other board members could find there way into investment decisions – i.e, possibly a board member wants to divest from the defense and munitions industry, another gambling and casinos, another alcohol, etc. Do we really want that?

 Mr. Allstadt also seemed to oddly interpret my statements supporting diversification in the retirement fund portfolio, as well board members avoiding acting as stock pickers and trying to predict the stock market in the future, as me stating I see fossil fuels as a “safe investment.”
-Obviously, Mr Allstadt was using me as a “straw man” to launch into a professorial lecture supporting fossil-fuel divestment.
+Obviously, they aren’t the best stocks to buy but they have always been relatively stable in the market.
+Mr Allstadt was using me as a “straw man” to launch into a professorial lecture supporting fossil-fuel divestment.
 However, once again he only cited sources supportive of his cause.
 If he was being intellectually honest and objective, he would cite the many credible sources on the other side of his argument and then rationally refute them.

 For instance, he cites in detail an article by former state First Deputy Comptroller Tom Sanzillo (more to come on him later) citing dire predictions for ExxonMobil.